CarInsurance.com Insights

 Who has the cheapest state minimum auto insurance for seniors in California?

-Based on our data, $386 offers the lowest state minimum auto insurance rates for seniors in California, at $386 yearly.
-State Farm and Progressive also provide affordable rates on state minimum coverage for seniors in California.
+According to our data, GEICO offers the cheapest state minimum auto insurance for seniors in California at about $386 a year, on average.
+State Farm and Progressive also scored high when it comes to cheap state minimum insurance coverage for seniors in California.

 Which companies offer the cheapest liability car insurance for seniors in California?